GREEN CERT & YOUNG TRAINED FARMER STATUS

 d) The individual retains ownership of the land for the entire five-year period

-As mentioned above, section 81AA of the stamp duty manual, Transfers of land to young trained farmers outlines the relevant qualifications which are deemed necessary, however, where an individual obtains alternative qualifications, for example from another jurisdiction, it may be possible for the individual to still claim young trained farmer relief, if the applicant obtains approval from Teagasc, certifying that the qualifications obtained are equivalent to the Irish qualifications.
+Section 81AA of the stamp duty manual ('Transfers of land to young trained farmers') outlines the relevant qualifications deemed necessary, however, where an individual obtains alternative qualifications, for example from another jurisdiction, it may be possible for the individual to still claim young trained farmer relief if the applicant obtains approval from Teagasc, certifying that the qualifications obtained are equivalent to the Irish qualifications.

 It is also worth noting that if the land is being transferred into joint ownership; all joint owners will need to satisfy the criteria set out above.

-As of May 2019, as published in Section 81AA of the stamp duty manual: Transfers of land to young trained farmers, the list of eligible Further Education Level 6 courses include the following:
+As published in Section 81AA of the stamp duty manual ('Transfers of land to young trained farmers'), the list of eligible Further Education Level Six courses includes:

 1. Qualifications awarded by the Qualifications and Quality Assurance Authority of Ireland: